At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in finance, particularly any roles where you've processed invoices or handled supplier queries.
 Mention your familiarity with Xero and Excel, as these are key skills for the position.

 Craft a Compelling Cover Letter: In your cover letter, express your enthusiasm for the film production industry and how your background aligns with the company's innovative approach.
-Use specific examples from your previous roles to demonstrate your skills and experience.
+Be specific about your previous experiences that relate to the job description.

 How to prepare for a job interview at Michael Page (UK)